Zhaozixiang1228/MMIF-CDDFuse/README.md

 ## Citation

 ```
-@article{CDDFuse,
+@InProceedings{Zhao_2023_CVPR,
-  author    = {Zixiang Zhao and Haowen Bai and Jiangshe Zhang and Yulun Zhang and Shuang Xu and Zudi Lin and Radu Timofte and Luc Van Gool},
+    author    = {Zhao, Zixiang and Bai, Haowen and Zhang, Jiangshe and Zhang, Yulun and Xu, Shuang and Lin, Zudi and Timofte, Radu and Van Gool, Luc},
     title     = {CDDFuse: Correlation-Driven Dual-Branch Feature Decomposition for Multi-Modality Image Fusion},
     booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
-  month     = {},
+    month     = {June},
     year      = {2023},
-  pages     = {}
+    pages     = {5906-5916}
 }
 ```